|

 (1) Now or Never! (to get a chance)

-I "ask" or "contemplate" only once on the same subject.
+I "ask" or "consider" only once on the same subject.

 Don't expect a second chance from me, and